KB User's Guide - Documents Tab - Find & Replace Text

 The KB Find & Replace feature is a Full Text Find and Replace.
 This document explains to Groups Space Admins exactly how to find and replace text items, words or phrases in multiple KB documents.

-- Enter the new word or phrase in the Replace with field.
+If you are performing a "replace" function, enter the new word or phrase in the Replace with field.
 This is also case sensitive.

 The Find & Replace is a very powerful and convenient tool.
 However, it is wise to proceed with MUCH caution to avoid unintended changes.